Jensen-Wang/PA-PseU/README.md

 **`SuppS5.txt`** is the benchmark dataset for S. cerevisiae.

 **`k_mer.py`** is for the k-mer feature extraction.
-You can get the k-mer feature of any sequence for the training and testing datasets by run the script ```python k-mer.py``` in the command window.
+You can get the k-mer feature of any sequence for the training and testing datasets by running the script.

 **`SequenceOder.py`** is for the sequence feature extraction.
-You can get the sequence feature of any sequence for the training and testing datasets by run the script ```python SequenceOrder.py``` in the command window.
+You can get the sequence feature of any sequence for the training and testing datasets by running the script.

 **`model.ipynb`** is the main code of the mdoel which can be run in jypyter notebook.
 It contains the results and pictures of our model.